 03 Feb Avoiding puffy ankles on your long-haul flight

-It’s lovely to fly off on holiday to somewhere really exciting.
-But it can be hard to avoid puffy ankles which, if you’re unlucky, could last well into your holiday and seriously spoil that svelte poolside look.
+It’s lovely to fly off on holiday, but avoiding puffy ankles can be tough.
+If you’re unlucky, swollen ankles could last well into your holiday and seriously spoil that svelte poolside look!

 If you’re off on a cruise and plan to spend hours relaxing on deck, you could also see ‘elephant ankles’ start to develop after a few days, particularly if you are carrying a bit of extra weight or are over sixty and less mobile than you used to be.

 Avoiding puffy ankles